CBD: Benefits, Types, & Side Effects

 So, does it help?
 Studies of CBD are ongoing, but some benefits have been found.

 What is CBD?

 There are two types of cannabis sativa: hemp and marijuana.
 The hemp plant is the source of CBD used in most products.

-There are, in fact, dozens of cannabinoids, as well as other substances in cannabis sativa.
+There are dozens of cannabinoids, as well as other substances, in cannabis sativa.

 CBD is the primary cannabinoid in hemp.
 It has various healing properties.
 For example, it seems to lessen inflammation, the body’s response to illness or injury.
-In this way, it may be helpful in treating many different diseases.
+In this way, it may help treat many different diseases.

 CBD is not psychoactive; it does not have a mind-altering effect.

 Marijuana contains more THC than CBD.
 Hemp has a very small amount of THC, less than 0.3 percent, and not enough to cause a high.
 As of 2018, CBD from hemp became legal in the U.S. with the Food and Drug Administration (FDA) maintaining control.

 CBD’s main property is healing and it’s derived from the hemp plant.
 On the other hand, THC’s main property is mind-altering and it’s derived from the marijuana plant.

 Excessive and continued use of CBD may lead to side effects, including memory loss, slow reaction time, and changes in mood such as irritability.